Boca Raton station (Tri-Rail)

+Boca Raton station is a Tri-Rail commuter rail station in Boca Raton, Florida.
+The station is located at Yamato Road (SR 794), just east of Congress Avenue (SR 807) and west of I-95.
 The station has two side platforms, with a parking lot and bus loop west of the southbound platform.
 An overpass provides access to the northbound platform and the El Rio Trail, which provides direct pedestrian access to Yamato Road.